cfatrane/nextjs-boilerplate/README.md

 ## Features 🛠️

 - [**Clerk**](https://clerk.com/docs) : Clerk supports multiple authentication strategies so that you can implement the strategy that makes sense for your users.
+- [**Commitlint**](https://commitlint.js.org/) : Commit conventions allow your team to add more semantic meaning to your git history.
+This e.g. includes type, scope or breaking changes.
 - [**Crowdin**](https://crowdin.com/) : A localization management platform that aims to make the translation process more efficient.
 - [**Husky** 🐶](https://typicode.github.io/husky/) : Automatically lint your commit messages, code, and run tests upon committing or pushing.
 - [**i18n**](https://next-intl-docs.vercel.app/) : The process of designing and developing software so it can be adapted for users of different cultures and languages
 - [**Jest**](https://jestjs.io/) : For unit and integration testing
 - [**ESlint**](https://eslint.org/) : Statically analyzes your code to quickly find problems.
 It is built into most text editors and you can run ESLint as part of your continuous integration pipeline.
+- [**Next Themes**](https://github.com/pacocoursey/next-themes) : An abstraction for themes in your React app.
 - [**Prettier**](https://prettier.io/) : An opinionated code formatter.
 It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.
 - [**Prisma**](https://www.prisma.io/docs/orm) : Prisma ORM is an open-source next-generation ORM
 - [**React Hook Form**](https://react-hook-form.com/) : A library that helps you validate forms in React.